 This is an emerging, rapidly evolving situation and the Centers for Disease Control and Prevention will provide updated information as it becomes available, in addition to updated guidance.
 This website provides key EPA resources on the coronavirus disease (COVID-19).
-We are continually updating our frequent questions related to Coronavirus (COVID-19).

 On January 29, 2020, EPA activated its Emerging Viral Pathogens Guidance for Antimicrobial Pesticides in response to the coronavirus outbreak (COVID-19).